I'm an artist who enjoys working in a variety of mediums. My favorite subjects are animals, nature, scenery, and abstract art.

 Apron or Art Smock

 Acrylic ink is a lightfast and water-resistant medium.
-Unlike acrylic paint which is opaque and thick, acrylic ink is liquid and can be found in opaque, semi-opaque, and transparent formulas.
+Unlike acrylic paint, which is opaque and thick, acrylic ink is liquid and available in opaque, semi-opaque, and transparent formulas.
 There are many colors to choose from, as well as pearlescent, metallic, and fluorescent shades.

 Some brands are:

 - Daler-Rowney FW Acrylic Artists Inks (water-resistant)